neharajput591/NFT-Fractionalization-Protocol/README.md

 ## Project Vision

-project vision for NFT liquidity via fractional ownership
+Project vision for NFT liquidity via fractional ownership

 ## Key Features

 - NFT Locking : The smart contract allows NFT owners to lock their NFTs inside the contract.
-- Document ERC20 fractional token minting feature
+- ERC20 Token Minting: Mint tokens representing fractional ownership of the NFT
 - Redeem the NFT by burning all fractional tokens
 - Uses OpenZeppelin standards for ERC721 and ERC20 compatibility
 - Ownership control for fractionalization